sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/nItishatakam_vairAgyashatakam.md

- now contain nearly 400 [verses](#%C2%A0%20%C2%A0It%20cannot%20be%20said%20whether%20it%20was%20with%20regard%20to%20this%20circumstance%20that%20Colebrooke%20spoke%20of%20the%20S'atakas%20as%20'either%20three%20or%20four%C2%A0S'atakas%20or%20centuries%20of%20couplets. " It cannot be said whether it was with regard to this circumstance that Colebrooke spoke of the S'atakas as 'either three or fourS'atakas or centuries of couplets.") between them.
-The growth, however, has been so much mixed with the original that it has now become an almost hopeless task to resort to the process of [elimination.](#%20An%20attempt%20(though%20not%20final)%20has%20been%20made%20in%20this%20edition%20to%20detach%20such%20verses%20from%20the%20original.)
+ now contain nearly 400 verses[^1] between them.
+The growth, however, has been so much mixed with the original that it has now become an almost hopeless task to resort to the process of elimination.[^2]%20has%20been%20made%20in%20this%20edition%20to%20detach%20such%20verses%20from%20the%20original.)

+[^1]: %C2%A0%20%C2%A0It%20cannot%20be%20said%20whether%20it%20was%20with%20regard%20to%20this%20circumstance%20that%20Colebrooke%20spoke%20of%20the%20S'atakas%20as%20'either%20three%20or%20four%C2%A0S'atakas%20or%20centuries%20of%20couplets. " It cannot be said whether it was with regard to this circumstance that Colebrooke spoke of the S'atakas as 'either three or fourS'atakas or centuries of couplets."

+[^2]: %20An%20attempt%20(though%20not%20final

 THE DATE OF THE S'ATAKAS.

  The poet himself furnishes no evidence as to his date, nor does he give any information about himself in his work.
 We must, therefore, judge at what period in Sanskrit literature we are to place the poet, first, from tradition, and secondly from internal and external evidence, Tradition makes Bhartrhari, as has already been said, the brother of Vikramaditya, the epoch-maker.
 And antiquarians do not seem to be opposed to this view.
 Vikrama's era, the Samvat, begins 56 years before Christ.
+Bhartṛhari[^3] being the elder brother of Vikram, we

-[Bhartṛhari](#There%20is%20some%20difference%20of%20opinion%20among%20antiquarians%20as%20regards%20the%20beginning%20of%20Samvat%20Ers,%20Mr.%20Telang%20believes%20that%20Vikrama%20was%20the%20founder%20of%20the%20Shaka%20or%20Sålivahana%20era%20which%20dates%20with%2078%20A.%20D.,%20and%20thus%20he%20places%20Bhartṛhari%20towards%20the%20close%20of%20the%20first%20and%20the%20beginning%20of%20the%20second%20century%20after%20Christ.%20Telang's%20main%20contention%20is%20that%20Bhartrhari%20being%20the%20author%20of%C2%A0Vakyapadiya,%20sufficient%20time%20must%20be%20allowed%20to%20elapse%20between%20him%20and%20Patanjali%20for%20all%20the%20vicissitudes'%20in%20the%20life%20of%20the%20latter's%C2%A0Mahabhashya.%20We%20shall%20show%20further%20on,%20from%20evidence%20collected%20by%20Mr.%20K.%20B.%20Pathak,%20and%20which%20seems%20to%20be%20very%20conclusive,%20that%20the%20author%20of%20the%20Vakyapadiya%20was%20a%20Buddhist.%20Bhartrhari,%20the%20author%20of%20the%20S'alakas,%20was%20not%20a%20Buddhist,%20and%20therefore%20Mr.%20Telang's%20objection%20to%20accepting%20B.%20O,%2056%20as%20the%20date%20of%20the%20commencement%20of%20the%20Samvat%20Era,%20on%20the%20ground%20of%20insufficiency%20of%20the%20period%20we%20get%20for%20certain%20incidents%20in%20the%20history%20of%20the%20Mahabháshya%20recorded%20by%20the%20author%20of%20the%20Vakyapadiya,%20falls%20to%20the%20ground,%20%20%C2%A0%20%C2%A0Another%20date%20has%20been%20proposed%20to%20mark%20the%20commencement%20of%20the%20Samvat%20Era%20vía.%20A.%20D.%20544.%20The%20reasoning%20by%20which%20the– "There is some difference of opinion among antiquarians as regards the beginning of Samvat Ers, Mr. Telang believes that Vikrama was the founder of the Shaka or Sålivahana era which dates with 78 A. D., and thus he places Bhartṛhari towards the close of the first and the beginning of the second century after Christ.
+[^3]: There%20is%20some%20difference%20of%20opinion%20among%20antiquarians%20as%20regards%20the%20beginning%20of%20Samvat%20Ers,%20Mr.%20Telang%20believes%20that%20Vikrama%20was%20the%20founder%20of%20the%20Shaka%20or%20Sålivahana%20era%20which%20dates%20with%2078%20A.%20D.,%20and%20thus%20he%20places%20Bhartṛhari%20towards%20the%20close%20of%20the%20first%20and%20the%20beginning%20of%20the%20second%20century%20after%20Christ.%20Telang's%20main%20contention%20is%20that%20Bhartrhari%20being%20the%20author%20of%C2%A0Vakyapadiya,%20sufficient%20time%20must%20be%20allowed%20to%20elapse%20between%20him%20and%20Patanjali%20for%20all%20the%20vicissitudes'%20in%20the%20life%20of%20the%20latter's%C2%A0Mahabhashya.%20We%20shall%20show%20further%20on,%20from%20evidence%20collected%20by%20Mr.%20K.%20B.%20Pathak,%20and%20which%20seems%20to%20be%20very%20conclusive,%20that%20the%20author%20of%20the%20Vakyapadiya%20was%20a%20Buddhist.%20Bhartrhari,%20the%20author%20of%20the%20S'alakas,%20was%20not%20a%20Buddhist,%20and%20therefore%20Mr.%20Telang's%20objection%20to%20accepting%20B.%20O,%2056%20as%20the%20date%20of%20the%20commencement%20of%20the%20Samvat%20Era,%20on%20the%20ground%20of%20insufficiency%20of%20the%20period%20we%20get%20for%20certain%20incidents%20in%20the%20history%20of%20the%20Mahabháshya%20recorded%20by%20the%20author%20of%20the%20Vakyapadiya,%20falls%20to%20the%20ground,%20%20%C2%A0%20%C2%A0Another%20date%20has%20been%20proposed%20to%20mark%20the%20commencement%20of%20the%20Samvat%20Era%20vía.%20A.%20D.%20544.%20The%20reasoning%20by%20which%20the– "There is some difference of opinion among antiquarians as regards the beginning of Samvat Ers, Mr. Telang believes that Vikrama was the founder of the Shaka or Sålivahana era which dates with 78 A. D., and thus he places Bhartṛhari towards the close of the first and the beginning of the second century after Christ.
 Telang's main contention is that Bhartrhari being the author ofVakyapadiya, sufficient time must be allowed to elapse between him and Patanjali for all the vicissitudes' in the life of the latter'sMahabhashya.
 We shall show further on, from evidence collected by Mr. K. B. Pathak, and which seems to be very conclusive, that the author of the Vakyapadiya was a Buddhist.
 Bhartrhari, the author of the S'alakas, was not a Buddhist, and therefore Mr. Telang's objection to accepting B. O, 56 as the date of the commencement of the Samvat Era, on the ground of insufficiency of the period we get for certain incidents in the history of the Mahabháshya recorded by the author of the Vakyapadiya, falls to the ground,   Another date has been proposed to mark the commencement of the Samvat Era vía.
 A. D. 544.
-The reasoning by which the–") being the elder brother of Vikram, we
+The reasoning by which the–"

- might suppose that tradition places him in the first half of the century before [Christ,](#It%20is%20difficult%20to%20determine%20the%20exact%20period%20in%20the%20history%20of%20Sanskrit%20literature%20which%20might%20appropriately%20be%20called%20the%20Vedântic%20age.%20This%20followed%20the%20Upanishad%20period%20and%20was%20coeval%20with%20the%20Pauranic%20and%20Buddhistic%20periods.%20The%20greatest%20names%20of%20the%20Vedantie%20period%20are%20those%20of%20Kumarila%20Bhatta,%20and%20the%20still%20more%20famous%20Shankaracharya.%20Kumarila%20is%20supposed%20to%20have%20flourished%20about%20700%20A.%20D.,%20and%20Shankaracharya%20half%20a%20century%20later%20(though%20there%20are%20grounds%20to%20believe%20that%20the%20flourished%20long%20before%20this).%20The%20Vedantic%20age%20thus%20extended%20beyond%20the%20eighth%20century%20but%20its%20beginning%20cannot%20be%20traced%20with%20any%20degree%20of%20accuracy.%C2%A0 "It is difficult to determine the exact period in the history of Sanskrit literature which might appropriately be called the Vedântic age.
+ might suppose that tradition places him in the first half of the century before Christ,[^4].%20The%20Vedantic%20age%20thus%20extended%20beyond%20the%20eighth%20century%20but%20its%20beginning%20cannot%20be%20traced%20with%20any%20degree%20of%20accuracy.%C2%A0 "It is difficult to determine the exact period in the history of Sanskrit literature which might appropriately be called the Vedântic age.
 This followed the Upanishad period and was coeval with the Pauranic and Buddhistic periods.
 The greatest names of the Vedantie period are those of Kumarila Bhatta, and the still more famous Shankaracharya.
 Kumarila is supposed to have flourished about 700 A. D., and Shankaracharya half a century later (though there are grounds to believe that the flourished long before this).
 The Vedantic age thus extended beyond the eighth century but its beginning cannot be traced with any degree of accuracy.")

+[^4]: It%20is%20difficult%20to%20determine%20the%20exact%20period%20in%20the%20history%20of%20Sanskrit%20literature%20which%20might%20appropriately%20be%20called%20the%20Vedântic%20age.%20This%20followed%20the%20Upanishad%20period%20and%20was%20coeval%20with%20the%20Pauranic%20and%20Buddhistic%20periods.%20The%20greatest%20names%20of%20the%20Vedantie%20period%20are%20those%20of%20Kumarila%20Bhatta,%20and%20the%20still%20more%20famous%20Shankaracharya.%20Kumarila%20is%20supposed%20to%20have%20flourished%20about%20700%20A.%20D.,%20and%20Shankaracharya%20half%20a%20century%20later%20(though%20there%20are%20grounds%20to%20believe%20that%20the%20flourished%20long%20before%20this

  The internal evidence as to the date of the *S'atakas* is of very vague and uncertain nature.
 The S'atakas are interspersed with Vedântic phraseology, but this in itself is hardly sufficient to determine their period.
 The doctrines of the Vedantins were being discussed and formed for a number of centuries, and it is therefore difficult to hazard a conjecture as to a particular period in the history of Sanskrit letters having produced the poems.
-The Puranas are also referred to in the work; and as Prof. Wilson has tried to show that none of the Puranas date back more than a thousand years, some scholars have tried to place the *Satakas* at so laté a period as the eleventh or twelfth [century](#The%20Paurapic%C2%A0age%20is%20also%20the%20subject%20of%20as%20much%20controversy%20any%20other%20period%20in%20Sanskrit%20literature.%20The%20greatest%20name%20connected%20with%20this%20period%20is%20that%20of%20Vyåss,%20the%20outhor%20of%20the%20eighteen%20Puranas%20Vyisa's%20name%20is%20also%20connected%20with%20the%20Vedic%20period;%20for%20he%20is%20said%20to%20have%20arranged%20the%20Vedas%20as%20we%20now%20find%20them.%20Vylsa%20may%20therefore%20be%20regarded%20as%20the%20link%20between%20the%20Vedio%20and%20the%20Paorápic%20periods,%20and%20to%20have%20lived%20towards%20the%20close%20of%20the%20Vedio%20age%20and%20marked%20the%20commencement%20of%20the%20Pauranio%20age.%20He%20is%20therefore%20certainly%20a%20good%20deal%20older%20than%20the%20Obrietian%20Era, "The Paurapicage is also the subject of as much controversy any other period in Sanskrit literature.
+The Puranas are also referred to in the work; and as Prof. Wilson has tried to show that none of the Puranas date back more than a thousand years, some scholars have tried to place the *Satakas* at so laté a period as the eleventh or twelfth century[^5] A. D. It is to be greatly

+[^5]: The%20Paurapic%C2%A0age%20is%20also%20the%20subject%20of%20as%20much%20controversy%20any%20other%20period%20in%20Sanskrit%20literature.%20The%20greatest%20name%20connected%20with%20this%20period%20is%20that%20of%20Vyåss,%20the%20outhor%20of%20the%20eighteen%20Puranas%20Vyisa's%20name%20is%20also%20connected%20with%20the%20Vedic%20period;%20for%20he%20is%20said%20to%20have%20arranged%20the%20Vedas%20as%20we%20now%20find%20them.%20Vylsa%20may%20therefore%20be%20regarded%20as%20the%20link%20between%20the%20Vedio%20and%20the%20Paorápic%20periods,%20and%20to%20have%20lived%20towards%20the%20close%20of%20the%20Vedio%20age%20and%20marked%20the%20commencement%20of%20the%20Pauranio%20age.%20He%20is%20therefore%20certainly%20a%20good%20deal%20older%20than%20the%20Obrietian%20Era, "The Paurapicage is also the subject of as much controversy any other period in Sanskrit literature.
 The greatest name connected with this period is that of Vyåss, the outhor of the eighteen Puranas Vyisa's name is also connected with the Vedic period; for he is said to have arranged the Vedas as we now find them.
 Vylsa may therefore be regarded as the link between the Vedio and the Paorápic periods, and to have lived towards the close of the Vedio age and marked the commencement of the Pauranio age.
-He is therefore certainly a good deal older than the Obrietian Era,") A. D. It is to be greatly
+He is therefore certainly a good deal older than the Obrietian Era,"

 ———————————————————————————————————————————————————